What Almost Was

 How quickly things could fall apart in a battle, Lathril reflected.
 There was a growing chill on his neck, like someone had placed a cold hand upon it.

-“The two bogeys are returning and they’ve got another one with them, sir!”
+“I can see them.
+Two bogeys returning and… they’ve got another one with them, sir!”

 The cold hand tightened.
 Lathril shrugged it away.
-“What do you mean, they’ve got another one?”
+“What do you mean, they’ve got another one with them?”

 “I don’t know!
 There’s no debris it could’ve been hiding behind, but now there’s three of them!
 Scopes are–“